lucene4ir/lucene4ir/docs/indexing.md

 </tokenFilters>
 ```

+which uses the *standard tokenizer* that divides text on word boundaries (and removes most punctuation, and is typically the best choice for most languages).
+For other tokenizers, see: https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html

-where the terms are converted to lowercase and then porter stemmed.
+It then includes the *TokenFilters* where the terms are converted to lowercase and then porter stemmed.

+Two things to keep in mind when specifying Token Filters:  The analysis you do at index time should also be done at query time to have matching tokens.
+Certain Filters expect tokens to be in a certain form (e.g. already lowercase) so the order of ```TokenFilters``` can be of impact.

+See

 In the data directory we have provided some sample files to show how the indexing works.